MitchellRhodes/QuizGamePractice/README.md

-./QuizGamePractice.exe (runs default test) ./QuizGamePractice.exe --help (shows other tests available) ./QuizGamePractice.exe -csv=./quizzes/<quiz-name>.csv (to change the quiz you wish to take)
+./QuizGamePractice.exe (runs default test) ./QuizGamePractice.exe --help (shows other tests available) ./QuizGamePractice.exe -csv=./quizzes/quiz-name.csv (to change the quiz you wish to take)

-  Future Updates
+Updates
-  -Timed test taking and the ability to change the amount of time you can take on the test
+Added a time limit that defaults to 30 seconds.